mdlacasse/Owl/PARAMETERS.md

 |-----------|------|-------------|
 | `HFP_file_name` | string | Name of the Excel file (`.xlsx`) containing wages, contributions, Roth conversions, and big-ticket items.
 Use `"None"` if no file is associated with the case |

-**Note:** The Excel file should contain one sheet per individual with columns for: year, anticipated wages, other inc (optional), taxable contributions, 401k contributions, Roth 401k contributions, IRA contributions, Roth IRA contributions, Roth conversions, and big-ticket items.
+**Note:** The Excel file should contain one sheet per individual with columns for: year, anticipated wages, other inc (optional), net inv (optional), taxable contributions, 401k contributions, Roth 401k contributions, IRA contributions, Roth IRA contributions, Roth conversions, and big-ticket items.

+- `other inc`: Other ordinary income beyond wages, pension, and Social Security (e.g., alimony, rental income treated as ordinary).
+Optional; defaults to zero if absent.
+- `net inv`: Net investment income from rent or trust distributions ($).
+Enters cash-flow and taxable-income constraints as ordinary income, and also flows into NIIT computation.
+Optional; defaults to zero if absent.

 -------